-What To Do When Earwax Becomes a Problem
+What To Do When Ear Wax Becomes a Problem

-It may be something icky that you’d rather not think about, but earwax is a perfectly normal bodily secretion and a fact of life.
+It may be something icky that you’d rather not think about, but ear wax is a perfectly normal bodily secretion and a fact of life.
 Knowing how to control that gunk will allow you to hear better and prevent infections, earaches and more.

-So what, exactly, is this stuff?
-Well, earwax (the scientific term is cerumen) is actually a combination of things.
-Tiny glands that line the walls of the ear canal produce oily secretions that work as a kind of cleanser.
-“These secretions keep a flow going from the eardrum toward the opening of the ear, catching dead skin cells, tiny hairs that line the ear canal and other types of microscopic debris along the way,” explains Mark Vaughan, a family physician and medical director at Auburn Medical Group, in Auburn, California.
 Jaw movements, such as talking and chewing, help move things along.
-Earwax also acts as a protective lubricant that coats the ear canal, repelling water and preventing the skin from drying out.
+Ear wax also acts as a protective lubricant that coats the ear canal, repelling water and preventing the skin from drying out.
 That waxy component is slightly acidic, so it “creates an unfriendly environment” for the bacteria and fungus that tends to develop in the moist, dark environment of the inner ear, says Yu-Lan Mary Ying, an otolaryngologist–head and neck surgeon affiliated with Rutgers New Jersey Medical School in Newark.
 In fact, the wax of diabetic people is less acidic, making them more vulnerable to ear infections.

-Why too much earwax can be a problem
+Why too much ear wax can be a problem

-Some people are more prone to producing excessive earwax.
+Some people are more prone to producing excessive ear wax.
 A waxy buildup is particularly common in older people.
-As we age, the secretions change in consistency; earwax becomes drier and harder and migrates more slowly out of the canal, causing dead skin particles to collect.
+As we age, the secretions change in consistency; ear wax becomes drier and harder and migrates more slowly out of the canal, causing dead skin particles to collect.
 Certain conditions that produce dry, flaking skin, such as eczema, can also make it harder for the wax to exit.
-When the wax accumulates in the ear canal over time, it can harden and create a blockage.
-This may cause hearing loss, ringing or a feeling of fullness in the ear.
-“If the whole ear canal is occluded by wax,” says Ying, “it can press against the eardrum, leading to problems with the middle ear physiology, and may even cause dizziness.”

 Those who wear hearing aids or earbuds regularly are at risk, too, since the devices can potentially block the outward flow of earwax.
 What’s more, Ying says, that wax may cause the hearing aids not to work as well, creating a feedback (an annoying whistling or squeaking sound).
 Or hearing aids may become damaged if the wax gets into the receivers.
 Try to clean your device daily, and have it checked out by your doctor every few months, to be sure it’s in good working order.